Johannes du Plessis Scholtz: Publications

 His first scholarly work was an M.A. thesis on the language of the fishermen of Lambertsbaai, written under the tutelage of J. J. Smith, (which has subsequently been lost).
 In 1934 his publishing life began with the article "Afrikaanse geskrifte van Louis Henri Meurant uit die jare 1844-1850" in Tydskrif vir Wetenskap en Kuns, Jg.
 12, Nr.
 4, Julie 1934.

 The most productive period for Scholtz, however, was after 1950, after his retirement from UCT in 1965.
 He now had time for his art studies, and also to publish analyses of the textual material that L.C. van Oordt had mined out of the Kaapse Argief.
 By this point in his intellectual life, Scholtz was in a perfect position to evaluate these texts.

-Scholtz's monographs on Strat Caldecott, Pieter Wenning, D. C. Boonzaier, Moses Kottler, and Katrine Harries remain authoritative.
-Not only are they the best works on their subjects, but "Strat Caldecott, 1886-1929" has become a prized possession for collectors of Africana.
+Scholtz's monographs cover Strat Caldecott, Pieter Wenning, D. C. Boonzaier, Moses Kottler, and Katrine Harries.
+His work Strat Caldecott, 1886-1929 is a reference for Africana collectors.